|Shelter Tours Main||First Baptist Church||Caldwell Elem. School||Community Savings||LaGrange College||Peoples Bank|

 In this photo it is hard too see anything.
 One of the water barrels with shipping label, and the box with the liners is visible.
 You could probably use the other pictures I sent for this room.
 I just wanted the transition from the finished basement to the AC room to be seen.
 You can just see the barrel shipping label between the a/c unit and the brick wall.

 I'm working on one of the servers in the library today so I explored the items a little more closely.
 They are located in what is now an HVAC room stuck in a pocket back behind an air conditioner.
 There is a light assembly in there with a metal cage around it that looks exactly like the one on your Dallas EOC Air Filtering System page.
 It is not the primary fixture in the room and I can't figure out how to turn it on.
 This room may have been a shelter itself, but I doubt it because of its size and the fact that it has a window to the outside.
 That may have been added later though.
 One of the SKIV's has been opened and basically torn apart.
 The other one was still closed but showed some signs of water damage on the outside.
 I opened it and found its contents mostly intact except for the hand cleaner, and the can opener.
 There is no sign of food or medical/sensing equipment.
-I think the reason these supplies are still there is because they were put in such a tucked away corner.
+Mr. Blackwood's photos here show a prime example of why shelter supplies stay in place so long.
+They are usually tucked away in areas just like this.
+It wouldn't take much work to get these out of here but most of the time supplies are in such inaccessible places they usually aren't removed until they absolutely have to be removed.

 I didn't touch all of the barrels, but the ones I did push are empty.
 The tops are crimped on though so I don't know if they leaked or were emptied.
 Many water barrels were stocked in shelters and never filled.
 The intent was to fill them if there was an "increase in international tensions" which would have resulted in increased Civil Defense activity.